supriyabhor/SBA-308A-ImageGallery/README.md

-This project is a web application that we can see images by its category using pixels API.
+This project is a web application that we can see images by its category using pexels API.